Tula Explore Vs Ergobaby Omni 360

 Made up your mind?

-So which one would I recomend?
-If having crossable straps and a hip carry option are imporetant to you, you may wish to go for the Ergobaby Omni 360.
+So which one would I recommend?
+If having crossable straps and a hip carry option are important to you, you may wish to go for the Ergobaby Omni 360.
 For brighter fabrics and less different options/confusion go for the Tula Explore.

-If you don’t want or need an option which accomodates Front Facing Outwards, there are a lot of different options such as the Ergobaby Adapt or Tula Free to Grow.
+If you don’t want or need an option which accommodates Front Facing Outwards, there are a lot of different options which provide a great carrying position at a lower price point – check out buckle carriers here!